 Why are we concerned with a marriage of food and drink?
-It is simple: we digest both and often do so at the same time.
+Quite simply, we consume both and often do so at the same time.
 The right drink can enhance a dining experience and the wrong drink can ruin an entire meal.
-There is a science behind pairings that has to do with all sorts of scientific things from physiology, psychology, and sociology, but we won't get into (most) of that.
-What I want to do is help you break a common barrier: the fear of drinking cocktails and mixed drinks with a "high class" meal - or any meal for that matter.

-Wine and food have always gone together and it is becoming more popular to explore the combinations of beer and cocktails with different dishes.
-There is a special knack to having a successful food and drink pairing and it can get complicated.
-It gets even more so when we start working with cocktails because the flavors are more complex, however, the experience can be a lot of fun because flavors are nearly endless and can result in some fantastic results.
+There is a special knack for a successful food and drink pairing and it can get complicated.
+It gets even more so when working with cocktails because the flavors are more complex.
+However, the experience can be a lot of fun because the flavors are nearly endless and can produce some fantastic results.

-While a cocktail with each of five courses sounds like a great way to start an evening, it is a lot of alcohol.
-Serving sizes for full-spirit dinner pairings should be a little smaller because of that fact and a 2-3 ounce cocktail is a good goal.
-Your table setting will also look better with petite, old-fashioned cocktail glasses instead of those 6-ounce styles we are used to today.
+While one cocktail for each of five courses sounds like a great way to start an evening, it is a lot of alcohol.
+Serving sizes for full-spirit dinner pairings should be smaller, made up of only 2- to 3-ounce cocktails.
+Your table setting will also look better with petite old-fashioned glasses instead of the 6-ounce styles that are so common.

-Maybe you will serve a nice aperitif cocktail with the appetizers, a refreshing beer with a course or two, and a select wine with your feature dish, going back to a delicious dessert cocktail to top off the evening.
+For a more subtle pairing scheme, mix beer, wine, and cocktails on the menu.
+For example, you may want to serve a nice aperitif cocktail with the appetizers and a refreshing beer with a course or two.
+Then, select a wine for your feature dish and go back to a delicious dessert cocktail to top off the evening.

 Cocktails vs. Wine